-The current role of Sports Massage as I see it, is to facilitate the alleviation of the stress and tension that can build up in the body’s soft tissues during physical activity, whether the client be an office worker, a casual trainer or an athlete.
+The current role of Sports Massage as I see it is to facilitate the alleviation of stress and tension that can build up in the body’s soft tissues during physical activity.
+Sports massage can be applied to anyone from any walk of life, whether the client is an office worker, a casual trainer or an athlete.

-The treatment will involve a visual assessment and range of movement or ROM assessments, these will highlight postural issues and musculoskeletal imbalances.
-From these a treatment plan will be formulated and progress will be charted.
+The treatment will involve a visual assessment and range of movement or ROM assessments, which will highlight postural issues and musculoskeletal imbalances.
+From there a treatment plan will be formulated and progress will be charted.
 A series of treatments will usually be recommended.
 Sports Massage is aimed at getting specific results and this is what separates it from any other massage.

 It is well documented that many can benefit from a Sports Massage from regular exercisers to those with physical day to day stresses.
-It can be preventative as well as recovery focused.
+It can be preventative as well as recovery-focused.

 The benefits are similar to a Swedish or Deep Tissue Massage but can be more bespoke and the therapist more precise.
 The aim of the treatment is to leave the client feeling not just relaxed or good but better.
 This massage can be suited to an individual that wants to push themselves physically and strives to be the best they can be.

 Sports Massage therapists are trained to a higher level than Massage Therapists, they have a higher level of knowledge of anatomy and physiology.
 They are also trained to work with injuries.
-Like physiotherapists, chiropractors and osteopaths, the treatment is working with soft tissue.
+Like physiotherapists, chiropractors, and osteopaths, the treatment is working with soft tissue.

 Alongside the massage, Sports Massage involves a range of other techniques that help to target problem areas, particularly various types of stretches to relax muscles, address musculoskeletal imbalance, help tackle fibrotic tissues and improve posture.